Understanding Bot Traffic and Its Impact on Cloud VPS Server Hosting

 - Keshav Bhanu

-Bot traffic appears to be good in terms of numbers, but it is not preferred by search engine algorithms.
-Search engine crawlers categorize bot traffic into malicious activity, spammers, and attackers.
-For businesses, distinguishing between human visitors and harmful bots is crucial to protect digital assets, ensuring genuine customers enjoy a smooth experience.
+Bot traffic may seem beneficial at first glance due to its high numbers.
+However, search engine algorithms do not favor it.
+Search engine crawlers often categorize bot traffic as malicious activity, spammers, or attackers.
+For businesses, distinguishing between human visitors and harmful bots is essential.
+This distinction protects digital assets and ensures that genuine customers enjoy a smooth experience.

-But bots are no longer blockable as easily as they may seem.
-Being too defensive will block legitimate users, search engines, and integrations with partners.
-The difficulty lies in the fact that it is challenging to define malicious bots and maintain efficient traffic flow, yet it is necessary to find the optimal balance between security and accessibility on cloud VPS server hosting.
+Bots are not as easily blockable as they once were.
+Being overly defensive can inadvertently block legitimate users, search engines, and integrations with partners.
+The challenge lies in defining malicious bots while maintaining efficient traffic flow.
+It is crucial to find the optimal balance between security and accessibility on cloud VPS server hosting.

 1. Understanding Good vs. Bad Bots